 Looking ahead: friction and velocity of technical debt

 The best way for any SaaS offering to rise above the noise of technology tooling (Cloud Native Frameworks!
 DevOps transformation!
 Containers!
 Software-defined anything!) is to look at how technical professionals spend their time.
 What proportion goes to adding value by working on software that benefits customers and users?
 What proportion is trapped in non-value-added manual efforts: unplanned work or rework, security remediations, or customer-support overcoming deficient user experience?

 You may be surprised to learn that among the best in class, the ratio is 50-50%.
 A recent leading study characterizes this as “software delivery and operational performance”.
-Best-in-class organizations: technical professionals spend half their time on “proactive or new work to design, create, and work on features, tests, and infrastructure in a structured and productive way to create value for our organizations.”
+Best-in-class organizations are those where technical professionals spend half their time on “proactive or new work to design, create, and work on features, tests, and infrastructure in a structured and productive way to create value for our organizations.”

 The next tier below only managed to spend 40% of their time on new work.
 They experience significantly worse outcomes.
 The measures:

 - (a) deployment frequency;